CallMeCaleb94/KuniTux/TERMUX/Graphical Enviroment.md

 - `mate-terminal`- Terminal emulator for MATE.

 **NOTES**
--Currently hardware accelaration is not
+-Currently hardware acceleration is not

 #TERMUX